Contents Menu Expand Light mode Dark mode Skip to content

 Custom Analyzers

-This tutorial illustrates how to define custom analyzers using the CREATE ANALYZER SQL command, for example to use fuzzy searching, how to use synonym files, and corresponding technical backgrounds about their implementations.
+This page illustrates how to define custom analyzers using the CREATE ANALYZER SQL command, for example to use fuzzy searching, how to use synonym files, and corresponding technical backgrounds about their implementations.

 Analyzers, Tokenizers, and Filters